SamIron0/traftics/README.md

 # Traftics

-Traftics is the open source user behavioral analysis tool for modern teams.
+Traftics is an ai session summary tool.

 ## Project Structure